The writing requirements for the course can be met in the following ways:

 Weekly Reading Responses

-Complete and submit FIVE reading responses during the quarter.
+Complete and submit FOUR reading responses during the quarter.
 Reading responses are due on the date noted in the schedule.
 No late responses will be accepted.
 In total, the submitted responses constitute up to 30% of the course grade.

 Short response papers are due on the dates specified on the syllabus.
 Papers must be word-processed and handed in at the beginning of class (no email submissions accepted).
 Effective responses are generally around two pages in length (good ones can be longer or shorter and so can not-so-good ones).